Mary Magdalene: Reformation and Counter-Reformation

 Christ and the Penitent Sinners (1617) by Peter Paul Rubens is a typical example of how Mary Magdalene was portrayed during the Baroque era, emphasizing her erotic allure and blurring the lines between religious and erotic art.

 In 1517, on the brink of the Protestant Reformation, the leading French Renaissance humanist Jacques Lefèvre d'Étaples published his book De Maria Magdalena et triduo Christi disceptatio (Disputation on Mary Magdalene and the Three Days of Christ), in which he argued against the conflation of Mary Magdalene, Mary of Bethany, and the unnamed sinner in Luke.
 Various authors published a flurry of books and pamphlets in response, the vast majority of which opposed Lefèvre d'Étaples.
 In 1521, the theology faculty of the Sorbonne formally condemned the idea that the three women were separate people as heretical, and debate died down, overtaken by the larger issues raised by Martin Luther.
 Luther and Huldrych Zwingli (1484–1531) both supported the composite Magdalene.
-Luther, whose views on sexuality were much more liberal than those of his fellow reformers, reportedly once joked to a group of friends that "even pious Christ himself" had committed adultery three times: once with Mary Magdalene, once with the Samaritan woman at the well, and once with the adulteress he had let off so easily.
+Luther, whose views on sexuality were much more liberal than those of his fellow reformers, reportedly once joked to a group of friends that "even pious Christ himself" had committed adultery three times: once with Mary Magdalene, once with the Samaritan woman at the well, and once with woman taken in adultery.
 Because the cult of Mary Magdalene was inextricably associated with the Catholic teaching of the intercession of saints, it came under particularly harsh criticism by Protestant leaders.
 Zwingli demanded for the cult of Mary Magdalene to be abolished and all images of her to be destroyed.
 John Calvin (1509–1564) not only rejected the composite Magdalene, but criticized Catholics as ignorant for having ever believed in it.

-During the Counter-Reformation, Roman Catholicism began to strongly emphasize Mary Magdalene's role as a penitent sinner.
+During the Counter-Reformation, Catholicism began to strongly emphasize Mary Magdalene's role as a penitent sinner.
 Her medieval role as a patron and advocate became minimized and her penitence became regarded as her most important aspect, especially in France and in the Catholic portions of southern Germany.
-A massive number of Baroque paintings and sculptures depict the penitent Magdalene, often showing her naked or partially naked, with a strong emphasis on her erotic beauty.
+A large number of Baroque paintings and sculptures depict the penitent Magdalene, often showing her nude or partially nude, with a strong emphasis on her erotic beauty.
 Poems about Mary Magdalene's repentance were also popular.
-Anton Giulio Brignole-Sale's Maria Maddalena peccatrice convertita (1636) is considered one of the masterpieces of the 17th-century religious novel, depicting the Magdalen's tormented journey to repentance convincingly and with psychological subtlety.
-Estates of nobles and royalty in southern Germany were equipped with so-called "Magdalene cells", small, modest hermitages that functioned as both chapels and dwellings, where the nobility could retreat to find religious solace.
+Anton Giulio Brignole-Sale's Maria Maddalena peccatrice convertita (1636) is considered one of the masterpieces of the 17th-century religious novel, depicting the Magdalene's tormented journey to repentance convincingly and with psychological subtlety.
+Estates of nobles and royalty in southern Germany were equipped with small, modest hermitages called "Magdalene cells" that functioned as both chapels and dwellings, where the nobility could retreat to find religious solace.
 They were usually located in wild areas away from the rest of the property and their exteriors were designed to suggest vulnerability.